 In January 2016, the FASB issued ASU 2016-01, Recognition and Measurement of Financial Assets and Liabilities.
 The amendments in this ASU revise an entity's accounting related to the classification and measurement of investments in equity securities and the presentation of certain fair value changes for financial liabilities measured at fair value.
 This ASU also amends certain disclosure requirements associated with the fair value of financial instruments.
 The amendments in this ASU are effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
 Early adoption is permitted for the presentation of certain fair value changes for financial liabilities measured at fair value.
-The Company is currently evaluating the timing of adoption and the potential effect of this ASU on the consolidated financial statements.
+The Company does not plan to early adopt and is currently evaluating the potential effect of this ASU on the consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (ASC 842), which sets out the principles for the recognition, measurement, presentation and disclosure for both parties to a contract (i.e. lessees and lessors).
 ASC 842 supersedes the previous leases standard, ASC 840 leases.
 This ASU is effective for financial statements issued for reporting periods beginning after December 15, 2018 and requires a modified retrospective transition, and provides for certain practical expedients; early adoption is permitted.
-The Company is currently evaluating the timing of adoption and the potential impact of this ASU on the consolidated financial statements.
+The Company does not plan to early adopt and is currently evaluating the potential effect of this ASU on the consolidated financial statements.